uhppoted/uhppote-cli/README.md

 #### `set-time-profiles`

 Creates (or updates) time profiles on a controller from a TSV file.

 Invalid time profiles (e.g. with missing or otherwise invalid _from_ and _to_ dates or invalid segments) are ignored with a warning.
 Likewise, time profiles that link to an undefined time profile or time profiles with a linked profile that would create a circular chain are ignored with a warning.

-There is no requirement for the profiles to be in any particular order - `uhppote-cli` is capable of creating a time profile that is linked to a profile that is defined after it in the TSV file.

-`set-time-profiles` does not clear existing time profiles from the controller i.e. although not recommended, profiles in the file can link to individually defined existing profiles.

 ```
 uhppote-cli [options] set-time-profiles <device ID> <TSV>